 Analyzing ProShares UltraPro Short QQQ's Unusual Options Activity

-Shares of ProShares UltraPro Short QQQ (NASDAQ:SQQQ) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $8.88.
+ProShares UltraPro Short QQQ (NASDAQ:SQQQ) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $8.66 following the option alert.

 - Option Type: SWEEP